kent-map/kent/theatre/canterbury-theatre.md

 In 1838, the Theatre on Orange Street was run by Mr. John Sloman.

 Thomas Sidney Cooper painted scenery in the ‘New Theatre’ on Orange Street with Mr Doyle.
 Back in the 1820s he also painted scenery for the theatre in Hastings, where he met and remained lifelong friends with actor Edmund Kean.

+Thomas Sidney Cooper paid for the refurbishment of the Concert Rooms of the Guild Hall, which had been built around 1180, in the late 1850s with pale blue paper decorated with gold stars, gilt mouldings and white pilasters.[^ref]

 In 1860, Sidney Cooper, was persuaded by Mr John Baker and Sir Frederick Ponsoby Fane (later Earl of Bessborough), members of the Old Stagers, Canterbury's amateur dramatic group, to build a new theatre.
 The Theatre Royal, under the management of W.E.
 Mills, opened in September 1861.
 On November 4th, 'For one night only' [Charles Dickens](/dickens/dickens-biography) read six chapters of _David Copperfield_ at the Theatre Royal.
 The report of Dickens's visit in _The Canterbury Journal, Kentish Times and Farmers' Gazette_ was slightly ambivalent about the talents of the great man, as the journalist asked whether there were six chapters of _David Copperfield_ 'worthy the elaborate reading bestowed on them by their author.'[^ref] The reporter also observed that 'his box audience was very large, but the pit and gallery folk have yet to appreciate the great novelist.'
 The _Kentish Chronicle_ was less ascerbic, describing the house as 'fully and fashionably attended'.[^ref]